Washington Sexual Harassment Lawyers

 If you’ve experienced sexual harassment in your workplace, it’s crucial to take action quickly.
 Here are a few steps you can take to protect your rights:

-An experienced employment attorney, like those at Justice Law Corporation, can help you understand your rights and the legal options available to you.
+An experienced attorney, like those at Justice Law Corporation, can help you understand your rights and the legal options available to you, whether that involves FMLA leave protections, wage and hour disputes, or other employment issues.

 What Compensation Can You Recover?